Here’s the Essential Hurricane Preparedness Checklist for Your Car

 Protecting Cars in a Hurricane’s Path

-For those who plan to stay home, make sure to have your car parked in as safe a location as possible.
+If you plan to stay home, make sure to have your car parked in as safe a location as possible.

 “This might include higher ground that is less likely to be subject to flooding,” said Gadson of State Farm.

-In 2017, an estimated 700,000 to 900,000 vehicles were damaged in flood waters after Hurricanes Harvey and Irma.
 Gadson said State Farm encourages its customers to maintain comprehensive coverage, which includes loss or damage caused by severe weather.